AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance purchasing options/Savings plans/Overview.md

 |You want to deploy your instances in multiple regions.|A reserved instance can be used only within a single region.|
 |You want to make it easy to select resources in the budgeting phase.|Requires an estimate of the approximate usage range but not details about the instance family or operating system.|Requires details about the region, instance family, and operating system.|

-For more information about instance billing, see [t1937440.md\#](/intl.en-US/Pricing/Billing items/Instance types.md).
+For more information about instance billing, see [Instance types](/intl.en-US/Pricing/Billing items/Instance types.md).

 ## Billing